octopress/hooks/README.md

 Use the `post_write` to trigger and action after all documents have been written to disk.

-#### Post/Page hooks
+#### Post/Page/Documents hooks

-The Page and Post hooks have four methods and are identical except that Post hooks only operate on posts, and Page hooks only operate on pages.
+The Page, Post and Document hooks have four methods and are identical except that Post hooks only operate on posts, and Page hooks only operate on pages and Document hooks only Operate on Collection Documents.
 Here's an example of a Page hook.

 ```ruby
 class MyPageHook < Octopress::Hooks::Page